oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 18: CSAF 2.0 to CSAF 2.1 Converter

-A program satisfies the "CSAF 2.0 to CSAF 2.1 converter" conformance profile if the program fulfills the following two groups of requirements:
+A program satisfies the "CSAF 2.0 to CSAF 2.1 Converter" conformance profile if the program fulfills the following two groups of requirements:

 Firstly, the program:

-* satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF Producer" conformance profile.
 * takes only CSAF 2.0 documents as input.
 * outputs a warning that an additional property was detected and not converted if it detects an additional property in the input.
   The CSAF 2.0 to CSAF 2.1 converter SHALL ignore that additional property during the conversion.